pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1361-62-63 SQL in Spark

+On the weekend I continue reading the Spark in Action book, I studied the different types of joins that Spark has like _inner_, _Left_, _Right_, etc.
+Also, I did some exercises using more SQL in Spark filtering and grouping data.

 #### Day 1360 Working with Spark Functions

 Today I was learning about the split function in spark,